 Kelly's Kitchen was a waitress service restaurant chain.
-It started in 1987, and had reached 17 branches by 1989.
+It started in 1987, and had reached 16 branches by the end of 1989.

 The brand was purchased by Crest Hotels, a Bass company.
 Subsequently motels were proposed alongside Kelly's Kitchens, under the brand Highway Lodge.
 Crest Hotels were themselves purchased by Trusthouse Forte in August 1990.
-Forte changed all the restaurants to become Little Chefs, ending the very short-lived rivalry.
+Under that deal, Forte changed all these restaurants to become Little Chefs, ending the very short-lived rivalry.
 Forte appeared to be mainly interested in using the deal to expand Travelodge.

 See also: Map of Kelly's Kitchen restaurants

 The following Little Chef restaurants were built in the Kelly's Kitchen style.
-It is likely that they started out as Kelly's Kitchen, but possible that some of them had been sold and re-branded before they opened.
+It is likely that they started out as Kelly's Kitchen, but there is the possibility that some of them had been sold and re-branded before they opened.

 - Beacon Hill (A14)